jfroom/portfolio-web/README.md

 In a shell, an alternate settings file can be loaded: `PATH_PORTFOLIO_SETTINGS=~/sites/private/settings.json grunt serve`.
 This is how I can use the same codebase to develop the generic framework and my personal portfolio and blog.

+##Demo Data
+This repository contains generic demo data for the projects section.
+The `PATH_PORTFOLIO_DATA` settings/environment variables provide a way to pass in data from an alternate location.
+This is how I'm able to store the project data in a private repository.

 ##Test